statamic/starter-kit-multisimplicity/content/collections/pages/en/about.md

 ---
 The Getaway is a secluded, 10 acre estate a few miles west of Cair Paravel and just a stone's throw from the Great River.
 It has enjoyed a storied past in this cradle of Narnian culture as a place Lucy Pevency _almost_ visited and the Tumnus family _almost_ purchased.

-Originally built as a priviate fish camp of a dwarven family, it later became a B&B, and to this day has remained a destination for honeymooners and adventures wanting to visit the Lamp Post, hunt the White Stag, and search for the fabled entrance to Spare Oom.
+Originally built as a private fish camp of a dwarven family, it later became a B&B, and to this day has remained a destination for honeymooners and adventures wanting to visit the Lamp Post, hunt the White Stag, and search for the fabled entrance to Spare Oom.